BorisTheBrave/DeBroglie/docs/articles/topologies.md

 Additionally, most models do not support the graph topology.
 You need to use the <xref:DeBroglie.Models.GraphAdjacentModel>, which functions similarly to the normal <xref:DeBroglie.Models.AdjacentModel>.

-A <xref:DeBroglie.Topo.MeshBuilder> utility is provided to build graph topologies in the common case that the cells of the graph correspond to faces of the mesh.
+A <xref:DeBroglie.Topo.MeshTopologyBuilder> utility is provided to build graph topologies in the common case that the cells of the graph correspond to faces of the mesh.